opengeospatial/ogcapi-features/README.md

 Open issues for Part 1 (Core) are documented in a [GitHub project](https://github.com/opengeospatial/ogcapi-features/projects/1).

-In parallel, Part 1 (Core) has also be submitted to ISO/TC 211 and is in the [Draft International Standard (DIS) ballot](https://www.iso.org/standard/32586.html).
+In parallel, Part 1 (Core) has been submitted to ISO/TC 211, too.
+The results of the [Draft International Standard (DIS) ballot](https://www.iso.org/standard/32586.html) are being processed together with other clarifications and editorial updates.
+The result will be a [version 1.0.1](https://github.com/opengeospatial/ogcapi-features/milestone/4).

 Open issues for Part 2 (CRS) are documented in another [GitHub project](https://github.com/opengeospatial/ogcapi-features/projects/2).